SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 Features:

--   Equipped with 2.5 GHz Intel ® Xeon ®Cascade Lake processors with a maximum turbo frequency of 3.2 GHz.
+-   Equipped with 2.5 GHz Intel® Xeon® Cascade Lake processors with a maximum turbo frequency of 3.2 GHz.
 -   More cost-effective when compared with the t5 burstable instance family.
 -   Delivers a bandwidth of up to 6 Gbit/s.
--   Paired with DDR4 memory.
+-   Paired with the DDR4 memory.
 -   Provides baseline CPU performance and is burstable, but limited by accumulated CPU credits.
 -   Supports VPCs only.
 -   Scenarios: